This is a guest post by Miami Real Estate Blog

 Mark the Mortgage Broker – Mortgage brokers are essential in the home buying process because they work independently from certain products and lenders, and are solely focused on finding a loan program that works for your specific situation.
 Mortgage brokers can help you navigate the overwhelming process of obtaining grants and walk you through the mountains of paperwork necessary to qualify for assistance.
 They can also help you understand the different types of mortgages (adjustable vs. conventional) and provide tools, tips and resources to help you get started on your home buying journey.

 Lucy the Lender – Lenders are vital in the home buying process because, unless you’re buying the home with cold hard cash, you’re going to need someone to spot you the money.
 You want to work with a lender who can offer you a mortgage with the right features, and without a crazy interest rate.
-The options for lenders are endless, but Mark the Mortgage Broker can point you in the right direction.
+The options for lenders are endless, but Mark the Mortgage Broker can point you in the right direction and get you that Connecticut, Maine, New Hampshire, or Massachusetts mortgage you’ve always wanted.

 Andy the Accountant – Thank goodness for math nerds!
 The accountant is responsible for making sure all of the numbers add up, and will help you structure your finances so that you’re making smart money choices.
 Taxes, documentation and interest rates are what an accountant does best; so leave the crunching of the numbers up to Andy.